by David Pence

 A last example from the book which shows how historically deficient the author’s psychological approach can be is the author’s explanation of the winning of the Cold War.
 "The expansion of the Soviet Empire was halted and then reversed due largely to the efforts and determination of three people: Ronald Reagan, Margaret Thatcher, and Pope John Paul II.
 The Cold War was for the most part an ideological struggle and its resolution should provide us with the confidence that we can win the current war of ideas."
 This "Western intellectual" interpretation strangely includes Margaret Thatcher, while leaving out Mikhail Gorbachev.
 And while the requisite white woman is included for the sake of "Western values," too many actual warriors were excluded for this rendition to be considered even close to the truth.
 The fighting Muslim men of Afghanistan, the bloody Asian holding-action in Vietnam by American and Vietnamese soldiers, the victory of Muslim military nationalists in Indonesia, the emergence of secular Asian nations on the Singapore model, and the pilloried Catholic Asian nationalists like Marcos and Diem fought with swords in defense of fundamental religious and national loyalties, not Western ideas.
 The splitting of the Communist superpowers by the Nixon-Kissinger diplomacy is certainly a historical lesson to guide how the US should relate to Iran and Saudi Arabia.
 "Islam is hopelessly warlike" is really not enough.
 Again, pay attention to Papa Francis: realities are more significant than ideas.

 In the same vein of criticism, Ronald Reagan’s deep Christian sense that Mikhail Gorbachev could be reached as a fellow man with a soul in order to pull two peoples away from nuclear war displayed a Christian magnanimity entirely absent in the writings of Dr. Kilpatrick, Robert Spencer, and Robert Reilly about Islam.
-Reagan’s affinity with the men of other nations whose religious identities would be expressed in many different national customs was a crucial religious element in winning the Cold War.
+Reagan’s affinity with the men of other nations whose religious identities would be expressed in many different national customs was a crucial religious element in winning the Cold War (See our review of Paul Kengor's God and Ronald Reagan).
 That Reagan trait, which drove war hawks crazy in negotiations with the Soviet Union, seems dangerously forgotten today.
 The liberals are afraid to praise the uniqueness of Reagan; and the neo-conservatives were always embarrassed by his providential sense of history and Christian demeanor toward the enemy.